hrithikthakur/automation-scripts/youtube-downloader/README.md

 ## Configuration

-The script utilizes a configuration file (`config.ini`) to store the default destination folder.
+The script utilises a configuration file (`config.ini`) to store the default destination folder.
 If you've used the script before, it will ask if you want to use the saved destination folder.

 ## How to Run